ridhimrastogi/Alfred/BOT.md

  - While creating a file, if Alfred doesn't have necessary information, it asks for required Goodle Drive persmission details.

  - Alfred doesn't support deleting a file on users drive.

+### Mocking Google Drive API calls

-## Puppeteer Testing
+## Automation Testing

-We are using puppeteer to verify the bot is returning correct response based on a input message.
-For each use case we define what tests have been covered below.
+We are using **Puppeteer** for automation testing and for each use case we define what tests have been covered below.

 ### Create a File